mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 Unfortunately opening a file with anything else than the default is a bit painful.
 To open the file, you have to know the exact name of the app component ("activity") that handles file opening requests.
 For example, for the Android version of the PPSSPP emulator, this is `org.ppsspp.ppsspp/.PpssppActivity`.

 I haven't found a good app yet that could tell this about the installed apps, so I guess the best bet for now is either asking the developers for a particular app or looking into its source code (tip: it's always in `AndroidManifest.xml`).
-I've also made a small collection which you can find at the [bottom of this page](#apps-that-can-open-files).
+I've also made a small collection which you can find at the [bottom of this page](#apps-that-can-open-files), and a [**tool that can generate metadata files for you**](http://pegasus-frontend.org/tools/metagen-android/).

 Anyway, once you know the Activity you want to call, the command is